deadduck-09/FireWalls/README.md

 If you found a wallpaper you liked, consider **starring the repo**.
 It helps more people discover cool wallpapers.
+I'll organise the wallpapers into categories very soon ✌️

 ## Preview